thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

         A. This list is endless.
-Check out our reviews, check out our socials, speak to someone who has been with us before (you would be surprised, you will probably know someone who has been with us?), and we pride ourselves on the fact that our guests keep coming back (some have been with us as many as 8 times).
+Check out our reviews, check out our socials, speak to someone who has been with us before (you would be surprised, you will probably know someone who has been with us?), and we pride ourselves on the fact that our guests keep coming back (some have sailed with us as many as 8 times).
 We go out of our way to create the best experience possible and are constantly updating, re-inventing, reinvesting and reviewing.
 We're not happy until you're happy and we want you to come back again and again.
+We can blow our own trumpet from time to time right?  :-)
       title: Birthday Party FAQ's
 columnBanner:
   - buttonTitle: Make Enquiry
     buttonUrl: booking-enquiry
     content: >-
-      Let our friendly and experienced team tailor a VIP Gold Coast Birthday Party Experience that they won’t forget.
+      Let our friendly and experienced team tailor a VIP Gold Coast Birthday Party Experience you won’t forget.
-    title: Give your friend the party they deserve!
+    title: Celebrate your birthday in style
     featuredImage: 'https://ucarecdn.com/61c88734-b17f-450f-8e6b-e10d9ade46f2/'
   - featuredImage: 'https://ucarecdn.com/f3bf4df1-6f8a-405b-b07f-96343f6aa19c/'
 ---